LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 * No restrictions apply for campaign managers.
 * Agent managers required to view business data available on the business activity dashboard will need to be assigned the role of campaign manager as well.

-## Report Builder folders
+## Analytics Builder folders

-Dashboards in Report Builder are saved in folders.
+Dashboards in Analytics Builder are saved in folders.
 The available folders are as follows:

 * **Shared reports -** dashboards saved here are visible to all the users in the account.
 * **Predefined dashboards**: All available predefined dashboards.